 Sixteenth Judicial District - Otero County Court Judge

-The Sixteenth Judicial District Commission on Judicial Performance unanimously recommends that Judge Douglas R. Manley BE RETAINED.
+The 16th Judicial District Commission on Judicial Performance recommends that Judge Ralph N. Wadleigh BE RETAINED.